Jason Fields: 2012 Primary Defeat

 In 2012, he lost his bid for reelection in the Democratic primary, losing to Mandela Barnes, son of a public school teacher, who had made major issues of Fields's support for the school voucher program, and Fields’s opposition to limiting interest rates charged by payday loan companies whose charges can exceed a 500% annual percentage rate.
 (Fields's brother Jarett, who was a candidate for the Democratic nomination in the nearby 19th District, was also defeated.)
-Fields was one of two veteran Milwaukee-area Democratic incumbents (the other being Peggy Krusick) to be unseated in that August primary by challengers who argued that the incumbent was too conservative to represent the district properly.
+Fields was one of two veteran Milwaukee-area Democratic incumbents (the other being Peggy Krusick) to be unseated in that August primary by challengers who argued that the incumbent was too moderate to represent the district properly.

 2016 Return

 In 2016, Barnes announced he would challenge incumbent Lena Taylor in a Democratic primary for her seat in the Wisconsin State Senate.
 This left an opening in the 11th Assembly District, and Fields decided to run again for his old seat.
 He defeated Milwaukee community organizer Darrol D. Gibson in the Democratic primary and was unopposed in the general election.